thomashirtz/awesome-chinese-learning/README.md

 [Douban](https://movie.douban.com/tv/#!type=tv&tag=%E5%9B%BD%E4%BA%A7%E5%89%A7&sort=recommend&page_limit=20&page_start=0) is the main website to watch the score of different movies/TV shows.
 It is the equivalent of IMDB.
 If you want to search for very specific TV shows, you can take a look at the tool I wrote : [douban-crawler](https://github.com/thomashirtz/douban-crawler)

+Youku, iQIYI and MangoTV are kind of Netflix style.
+In general there is always one or two great TV shows on them that are exclusive and makes you want to subscribe.
+The Subscription is very very cheap as far as I remember.
+However the selection of "good" TV shows is quite limited.
+It can be nice to subscribe just some months to watch them.

 ### [Bilibili (哔哩哔哩)](https://www.bilibili.com/)
 The equivalent of youtube in China.
 However, in contrast to Youtube, Netflix, ..., the platform does not have built-in subtitles.
 It is, therefore, less convenient to learn Chinese with this platform.